Rainburn: Insignify and Resignify (2017-2021)

+Vignettes (2021-present)

+In October 2023, Rainburn announced their second studio album, and the first to feature Biswas and Miranda, Vignettes.
+It was scheduled for a 24 November release and would consist of standalone tracks, unlike the previous album, which was a concept one.
+However, all songs still deal with a common theme, which is life in a metropolis.
+The album was first promoted by the single "Outrage-Seeking Generation Z Brain", which received a video directed by Pranwat Singh.
+The song criticizes cancel culture and the "death of centrism" and was musically described by Iyengar as "Tool meets Bon Jovi".
+Bass duties on the album were handled by Iyengar.

 Musical style

 The band is normally defined as a progressive rock ensemble.
 In a 2015 interview, drummer Praveen Kumar stated that "the genre also allows a lot of scope to experiment and better ourselves."
 Vocalist Vats Iyengar added:

 The band members have different influences and musical tastes.
 Vats is a fan of pop and progressive rock while Praveen enjoys modern heavy metal.
 The band is also influenced by Indian and fusion music such as Shakti and Prasanna.